andreswebs/gcp-cloudrun-pubsub-push-example/README.md

 3. Save the public key in the TF_VAR (or `terraform.tfvars`):
    `mongodb_atlas_pubkey`

-Note: the MongoDB Atlas API key will be written in plaintext to the TF state file.
+Note: the MongoDB Atlas API private key will be written in plaintext to the TF state file.

 ## Configuration